galaxyontech/Confined-Space-Airbone-Disease-Transimission/README.md

 # Confined-Space-Airbone-Disease-Transimission

-Copyright (c) 2020, owner: Zerui Ji
-All rights reserved.
+Copyright (c) 2020, owner: Zerui Ji, Email zj637@nyu.edu All rights reserved.

 Redistribution and use in source and binary forms, with modification, are permitted provided that the following conditions are met: